Contact

 This prevents any fraudulent and shady practices in the acquisition of raw materials, providing transparency and boosting all-important brand perception in a heavily scrutinised area.
 The resultant transaction records are stored immutably on the blockchain and the organisation benefits from a ready-made audit trail.

-Authenticity and tackling counterfeits
+Authenticity and Tackling Counterfeits

 A key challenge for luxury goods brands is proving the authenticity of their products.
 Sophisticated fakes and unscrupulous business practices in areas with less robust counterfeiting regulations has given rise to a bustling trade in counterfeit luxury goods.